argusdusty/ziggurat/README.md

 func main() {
 	src := xoroshiro128plus.NewSource(1)
-	distribution := distuv.UnitNormal // Swap this for most gonum univariate distributions rng := ziggurat.ToSymmetricZiggurat(distribution, src) // The normal distribution is symmetric, so we can use the more efficient symmetric ziggurat randomNormalValue := rng.Rand()
+	distribution := distuv.UnitNormal // Swap this for most gonum univariate distributions rng := ziggurat.ToZiggurat (Symmetric)(distribution, src) // The normal distribution is symmetric, so we can use the more efficient symmetric ziggurat randomNormalValue := rng.Rand()
 }
 ```